Ewa6/quoteable-service/docs/tutorials/add-custom-quote-for-subscriber.md

 Send the request.

-The successful request should return a status code `200 OK` with the updated quote object in the response body.
+A successful request returns a `200 OK` status code with the updated quote object in the response body.

 ## Example